alvarosevilla95/autolang/README.md

 # Autolang

-Another take on BabyAGI, powered by langchain.
+Another take on BabyAGI, focused on workflows that complete.
+Powered by langchain.

+Here's a simple demo: https://twitter.com/pictobit/status/1645504308874563584

 ## Running